Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: Review of Extant Methods for Analysis of CRTs with Noncompliance

 \subsection{The Unit-Level Method}

-Unit-level methods analyze CRTs with noncompliance at the unit level by using individual measurements rather than cluster level summary statistics.
-For inference, unit level methods use robust variance estimation methods that take into account intra-cluster correlations.
+Unit-level methods analyze CRTs with noncompliance at the unit level by directly using individual measurements rather than cluster level summary statistics.
+For inference, unit level methods use robust variance estimators that take into account intra-cluster correlations.
 This approach is a generalization of clustered standard errors developed by \citet{liang1986longitudinal}.